FransiskusAgapa/FunGuessingNumber-GO/README.md

-# A Game in Rust - Guess Number
+# A Game in GO - Guess Number

 The purpose of this assignment are:
 1. Learn yet another programming language